OgionShi/delete/src/README.md

 ## DESCRIPTION

-In first, script DELETE compresses your file.
+Script DELETE compresses your file.
 A compression algorithm can be
 selected:
 - .LZMA;
 - .GZIP.